persist-lab02/persist-lab02.github.io/_pages/about.md

 <font color="red" size ="4">This website is under construction.
 Visit next week please.</font>

 <p align="justify">
-We are a dynamic research group at the <a href="https://web.cs.dartmouth.edu/">Department of Computer Science</a> at Dartmouth College.
-Our aim is to explore and develop novel information extraction and fusion techniques using applied machine learning with applications in smart health, personalized assistant, and intelligent environment
+We are a dynamic research group in the <a href="https://web.cs.dartmouth.edu/">Department of Computer Science</a> at Dartmouth College.
+Our mission is the seamless integration of intelligence into our daily lives, enabling us to better decipher the intricacies of the virtual and physical worlds surrounding us.
+We are dedicated to crafting innovative solutions at the intersection of human-AI interaction, natural language processing, and machine learning.
+Our goal is to decode vast volumes of complex data, ranging from Electronic Health Records (EHR) to social media posts and sensor data, to enhance decision-making processes.
 </p>

 ## <font> News and Announcements </font>